Right Arrow

 • Difficulty quantifying improvement opportunities to demonstrate ROI to leadership

-How video analytics transforms SMED implementation
+How video analytics transforms SMED practices

 Real-time changeover documentation